kriscfoster/chatter-message-builder/README.md

 # chatter-post-builder

-Helps with building Salesforce chatter feed elements (supporting rich-text) which are supported by the Salesforce Chatter API ☁️
+Helps to build Salesforce chatter feed elements (includes rich-text support) which are supported by the Salesforce Chatter API ☁️

 ## Install
 ```shell